Rockstar San Diego: Entry into video games (1993–2000)

 In late 1997, Angel Studios was contracted to develop a port of Capcom's PlayStation game Resident Evil 2 for the Nintendo 64.
-According to Angel, this was the first collaboration between Capcom and a non-Japanese video game company.
+According to Angel, this was the first collaboration between Capcom and a video game company outside Japan.
 The development had a budget of $1 million and the work was done in two years by nine full-time developers.
 The port was released in November 1999 and was considered a success: The studio condensed the game's data to less than 10% of its original size, fitting the original version's two compact discs onto a single Nintendo 64 cartridge.
 In a 2018 retrospective on Resident Evil 2 and its ports, Eurogamer's John Linneman called the conversion "one of the most ambitious console ports of all time".
 Matt Casamassina of IGN opined the port marked the studio as fit to develop for Nintendo's recently announced Project Dolphin console, which became the GameCube.
 Angel attributed much of his company's early video game success to his good relationships with Asian publishers.

-Another Angel Studios project was Ground Effect, a hovercraft racing game that was due to be published in February 1998 by Inscape, which was acquired by Graphix Zone in February 1997.
-The studio's film Oceania was exhibited at the Virtual Reality Pavilion of Expo '98.
+Another Angel Studios project was Ground Effect, a hovercraft racing game that was due to be published in February 1998 by Inscape before it was acquired by Graphix Zone in February 1997.
+Angel Studios's film Oceania was exhibited at the Virtual Reality Pavilion of Expo '98.
 The studio contributed to an adventure ride called Virtual Jungle Cruise, which debuted at the June 1998 opening of the first DisneyQuest interactive theme park in Orlando, Florida.
-Interactive Light published Angel Studios' beat 'em up-style arcade video game Savage Quest in 1999.
-Around this time, Angel proposed the development of a racing video game despite market saturation.
-He encouraged his employees to work independently and take ownership over the game's different parts.
-This policy was considered a major factor in the game's quality.
+Interactive Light published Angel Studios's beat 'em up-style arcade video game Savage Quest in 1999.
+Around this time, Angel proposed the development of a racing game despite market saturation.
+He encouraged his employees to work independently and take ownership over the game's individual parts.
+This policy was considered a major factor in the game's resulting quality.
 The game was released as Midtown Madness in May 1999 as part of Microsoft's Madness racing game franchise.
-Fred Marcus, a designer and programmer on Midtown Madness, stated the studio's impressive physics demos were key to its publishing contracts.
+Fred Marcus, a designer and programmer on the project, stated the studio's impressive physics demos were key to its publishing contracts.
 The game was followed by Midtown Madness 2, developed by Angel Studios and released in 2000.
 The studio continued working with Microsoft on a game involving a virtual girlfriend, planned as an Xbox launch title called XGirl.
 Sky Pirates VR, a pirate-themed attraction based on Steven Spielberg's "vertical reality" system, was exhibited in GameWorks theme parks.
-The attraction debuted in Detroit in 2000 and expanded to Schaumburg, Illinois, by December that year.
+The attraction debuted in Detroit in 2000 and expanded to Schaumburg, Illinois, by December of that year.